developic/gti/README.md

   </a>
 </p>

-GTI (Graphical Typing Tool) is a fast, lightweight and terminal-based typing speed and practice application.
+GTI (Graphical Typing Tool) is a fast, lightweight and terminal based typing speed and practice application.

 # Installation